kyma-project/cli/docs/gen-docs/kyma_test_status.md

 title: kyma test status
 ---

-[Deprecated] Shows the status of a test suite and related test executions.
+[DEPRECATED] Shows the status of a test suite and related test executions.

 ## Synopsis